Registering devices

 Registration without using a security token

-When a device connected to Cumulocity IoT doesn’t use a security token, the registration can proceed without providing any value in the security token input.
+When a device connected to Cumulocity doesn’t use a security token, the registration can proceed without providing any value in the security token input.

 If a security token is provided for a device which is connected insecurely, it will be accepted and the token will be ignored.